-- 1. Finance staff sends out the Time Sheet on the last day of the payroll period with the required return date of the following Monday - Each time sheet is signed by employee, Finance staff (HR Representative) and Executive Director (or designee)(Finance and Operations Director signs off on Executive Director and Finance staff's time sheet)

-- 3. Finance and Operations Director reviews time sheets for accuracy before submitting to Executive Director (or designee) for approval - 4.
-Finance staff enters payroll for the upcoming Friday - Finance staff prints Payroll Report from payroll company Website for review by Finance and Operations Director (or Executive Director or Assistant Director) prior to submittal for processing - 6.
+- 1. Finance staff sends out the Time Sheet on the last day of the payroll period with the required return date of the following Monday - 2.
+Each time sheet is signed by employee, Finance staff (HR Representative) and Executive Director (or designee)(Finance and Operations Director signs off on Executive Director and Finance staff's time sheet) - 3.
+Finance and Operations Director reviews time sheets for accuracy before submitting to Executive Director (or designee) for approval - 4.
+Finance staff enters payroll on the service providers website for the upcoming Friday - 5.
+Finance staff prints Payroll Report from payroll company Website for review by Finance and Operations Director (or Executive Director or Assistant Director) prior to submittal for processing (Document approval) - 6.
 Finance staff prints Personal Leave Report - a.
 Gross to Net by employee - b.
 PTO with Balance Report - c.
-Invoice from the payroll company - d.
+Invoice from the payroll company

+- d.
 Any modifications to Personal Leave requested by an employee must be submitted in writing to the Finance and Operations Director including details as to the reason for the requested modification.
 The Finance and Operations Director shall submit a report outlining the basis for the Personal Leave modification to the Executive Director or Assistant Director for approval.
 Once approved, the Finance and Operations Director shall transmit the approved Personal Leave modification to the payroll company in order for the payroll company to make the necessary adjustments to the employees Personal Leave balance. - 7.
 Finance staff writes Retirement payment check (see Check Process) based on the calculation on the Payroll Entry Form - 8.
 Finance staff reviews for accuracy.
-It is approved by Executive Director and Finance and Operations Director (or designees) - 9.
+It is approved by Executive Director and Finance and Operations Director (or designees) (Document approval) - 9.
 Entire payroll package is submitted to Finance and Operations Director for approval and input into QB.
 Included in payroll package is as follows: - a.
 Reports from payroll company - b.
 Payroll Entry Form - c.
 Payroll services PTO with Balances Report - d.
 Timesheets - 10.
-Submit entire payroll package in #11 to Executive Director (or designee) for approval - 11.
+Submit entire payroll package in #11 to Executive Director (or designee) for approval (Document approval) - 11.
 Finance staff scans in the payroll packet into a folder (pay date) on the S drive in three sections that include: - a.
 Payroll - b.
-PTO - c. timesheets
+PTO - c. timesheets - 12.
+Finance staff reconciles the payroll tax returns to the general ledger quarterly.